Former LTA officer charged with offence under Official Secrets Act

-SINGAPORE - A former Land Transport Authority (LTA) officer appeared in a district court on Tuesday (Dec 7) for allegedly retaining work-related documents on his personal laptop after he left the organisation.
+A former Land Transport Authority (LTA) officer appeared in a district court yesterday to face a charge of retaining work-related documents on his personal laptop after he left the organisation.

 Benny Tan Yong Liang, 34, who used to work as an assistant environmental manager at LTA, has been charged with an offence under the Official Secrets Act.

-He accused of retaining the documents between Nov 20 last year and March 8, even though he had no right to do so.
+He is accused of retaining the documents between Nov 20 last year and March 8 this year, even though he had no right to do so.

 Court documents did not provide details about the work documents or state when he left the LTA.